Museums

 Mascoutah Heritage Museum (Mascoutah)

 The Museum gathers history from Mascoutah, Engelmann and Shiloh Valley Townships.
-Harvey C. Pitt's mounted waterfowl collection is featured
+Harvey C. Pitt's mounted waterfowl collection is featured along with dolls, wedding dresses, toys and farm items.

 306 W. Main St. | Mascoutah, IL 62258